alibaba/fastjson/README.md

 Fastjson is a Java library that can be used to convert Java Objects into their JSON representation.
 It can also be used to convert a JSON string to an equivalent Java object.
 Fastjson can work with arbitrary Java objects including pre-existing objects that you do not have source-code of.

 ### Fastjson Goals
- * Provide best performance in server side and android client
+ * Provide the best performance on the server-side and android client
  * Provide simple toJSONString() and parseObject() methods to convert Java objects to JSON and vice-versa
  * Allow pre-existing unmodifiable objects to be converted to and from JSON
  * Extensive support of Java Generics